-Roger Fenton (British, 18191869)
+Artist: Roger Fenton (British, 1819–1869)

-Reclining Odalisque is among the quietest pictures in the series.
-Unlike his other orientalist scenes, this one has no cowering slaves or leering sultans, no music or dancing, few stage props, no narrative tale.
-The odalisque is simply there, a vision floating in darknessthe exquisite embodiment of Victorian fascination with the exotic and the erotic.
-She lies languorously on dark pillows set on layers of carpet; she is barefoot but crowned with golden coins; she wears loose-fitting patterned harem pants and a blouse unbuttoned to reveal a hint of bare breast below gossamer; she caresses an upturned goblet drum, a phallic darabukke inlaid with mother-of-pearl; and she looks at us from the shadows, subtly provocative in a way calculated to stir the Western male imagination.
+"Reclining Odalisque" is among the quietest pictures in his series.
+There are no cowering slaves or leering sultans, no music or dancing, few stage props, no narrative tale.
+The odalisque is simply there, a vision floating in darkness: the exquisite embodiment of Victorian fascination with the exotic and the erotic.
+She lies languorously on dark pillows set on layers of carpet; she is barefoot but crowned with golden coins; she wears loose-fitting, patterned harem pants and a blouse fully unbuttoned to reveal a hint of bare breast below gossamer.
+She caresses an upturned goblet drum, a phallic darabukke inlaid with mother-of-pearl, and she looks at us from the shadows, subtly provocative in a way calculated to stir the Western imagination.